|Publisher: Perfection Learning

 The Vocabu-Lit series begins each lesson with an excerpt from a book, story, essay, poem, or speech.
 Within each literary piece, ten vocabulary words in bold become the focus of each lesson as students encounter the words in a number of ways to develop a nuanced understanding of each word’s meaning.
-After the literary piece, the layout in the first four books (B through E for grades 2 through 5) differs from that of the rest of the series (Books F through K for grades 5 through 12).
+After the literary piece, the layout in the first four books (B through E for grades two through five) differs from that of the rest of the series (Books F through K for grades six through eleven).

 Vocabu-Lit I for grade 9

-For all levels, teacher editions are the same as student editions but with overprinted answers.
+For all levels, teacher editions are the same as student workbooks but with overprinted answers.